lawrennd/talks/_atomic-human/ai-and-capability-shaping-servicenow.md

 \comment{Trust is one of ServiceNow's core capabilities.
 Emphasize that AI deployment requires trust - both in systems and between team members.
 Organizations that "Build Trust" will be most successful with AI.}

-\subsection{Balancing Centralized Control with Devolved Authority}
+\subsection{Balancing Centralised Control with Devolved Authority}

 \include{_business/includes/bezos-question-mark-email.md}
 \include{_business/includes/executive-sponsorship.md}

 \comment{Connect to "Shapes Enterprise Vision and Strategy" capability.
-Leaders need to create conditions where AI empowers teams rather than centralizing control.}
+Leaders need to create conditions where AI empowers teams rather than centralising control.}

-\newslide{Generative AI as HAM}

-\slides{* Generative AI provides us with an "analogue human"
-* An information amplifier with a multiplier of 300,000,000.
-* Radically changes information infrastructure
-* From Conway's Law: All existing models redundant.}

 \comment{Frame as opportunity for those who are "Hungry and Humble" - willingness to learn new ways of working becomes competitive advantage.}

-\section{Human-Analogue Machines: Amplifying Your Team's Capabilities}

-\comment{Retitle and reframe this section.
-HAMs as tools that make hungry, curious teams more effective.
-Connect to "Innovates Relentlessly" - AI enables faster iteration and experimentation for teams with growth mindset.}
+\include{_simulation/includes/the-moniac.md}

 \include{_ai/includes/processor-ham.md}
 \include{_data-science/includes/new-flow-of-information-ham.md}